csci241-18f/csci241_18f_studyguide/README.md

 welcome and would likely be appreciated by your fellow classmates.
 To contribute, simply edit this repository's README.md and commit your changes.
 You can do this either by cloning the repository, committing, and pushing changes, or directly on GitHub using the built-in editing interface - click the pencil icon in the top right of this README.md file on GitHub.
-Please include the lecture and slide number, type of problem, and a few words describing the topic.
+When done editing, commit the edits at the bottom of the page(select Commit directly to the master branch).Please include the lecture and slide number, type of problem, and a few words describing the topic.

 List of known practice problems and ABCD questions:
 * L03 slide 22 - practice problems on loop invariants and selection/insertion sort.